vinodivy/oldMyGCD/README.md

 # MyGCD

+# Project tech stack involves

+Java 8,
+Maven 3.5,
+Spring 4.1.4,
+MySQL 5 +,
+ActiveMQ 5.15.2,
+JBOSS AS 7.0.0 Final

 # Deployment methods:

 Download the zip package from git and unzip.
 You can run either from eclipse or Windows Command Prompt

-## Import to Eclipse

-Import the MyGCD-master folder to eclipse.
-You should be able to view three projects
+After unzipping, you should be able to view three projects
 • GCDEar
 • GCDParent
 • GCDService

-OR

-## CMD Prompt

-MyGCD-master folder and run from cmd prompt "mvn clean install".
+Goto MyGCD-master folder and run from cmd prompt "mvn clean install".

 .ear file will be generated in GCDEar project's target folder.